vermaharsha/Calci/README.md

-# CodSoft-Calci
+# Calci

-Welcome to the CodSoft Calci , a dynamic web application that simplifies basic arithmetic operations.
-Developed as part of an internship project with *Codsoft*, this calculator offers a user-friendly and responsive tool for quick calculations.
+Welcome to the Calci , a dynamic web application that simplifies basic arithmetic operations.
+This calculator offers a user-friendly and responsive tool for quick calculations.

 ## Demo

-You can explore the calculator in action by visiting the [Calculator Demo](https://vermaharsha.github.io/CodSoft-Calci/).
+You can explore the calculator in action by visiting the [Calculator Demo](https://vermaharsha.github.io/Calci/).

 ## Features